robblovell/backbone-rest-swagger-example/README.md

     "status": "available"
   }
 ```
-  The server will send the object back in the response with the primary id assigned.
+  The server will send the object back in the response with the primary id assigned (say 52bc781a2448cc0000000004).

 * To update a record, use PUT.
 The ID is sent in the url, and the updated fields are put in the body of the message.
 ```